Guest Article by Gloria Murray, Accountant and Director of Murray Associates Accountants

 Choosing Between Unsecured & Secured Loans To Raise Money: What’s The Difference?

-There are two roads you can take to raise money: secured and unsecured finance.
-Secured means it has some form of guarantee.
-This might be over your home if you own it, business premises (again if owned), or other assets like expensive equipment (think lasers, etc. and if owned).
-Unsecured loans are generally based on how creditworthy you are.
-Of course, this means that if you’ve been made bankrupt in the past or defaulted on credit cards or other loans, then this is not an option.
+Unsecured loans are generally based on how credit-worthy you are.
+Of course, this means that if you’ve been made bankrupt in the past, or defaulted on credit cards or other loans, then this is not an option.

 Unsecured Loan Options

-• Crowdfunding: This option requires asking a large number of people to each donate a small amount of money.
-Crowdfunding can be unsecured, but it can also be secured on a stake in your business or future services or goods.
+- Crowdfunding: This option involves asking a large number of people to donate a small amount of money to your business.
+Crowdfunding can be unsecured, but can also be secured on a stake in your business or future services or goods.

 Secured Loan Options

-• Remortgaging or releasing equity from your home or business premises.
+- Remortgaging or releasing equity from your home or business premises.

-If you have a fair amount of equity built up (or no mortgage) this can be an easy to set up and low-cost option.
+If you have a fair amount of equity built up (or no mortgage) this can be an easy-to-set-up and low-cost option.
 It may also be open to you if you own your business premises.

-• Bank business loans.
+- Bank business loans.

 If you’re a sole trader, you become personally liable when choosing this option as it is secured on your personal and business assets.
-If you trade as a limited company, you will probably be asked for a director’s guarantee which will be secured on your property.
+If you trade as a limited company, you will probably be asked for a director’s guarantee which will be secured on your property. - Other business loans.

 Other loans tend to be high-interest options, and will often still be secured on your home.
 It’s up to you to figure out whether or not you are okay with that.